SMB is here! So what is it really?

 We certainly hear our customers requests and work hard to address their requirements.
 But first, we have to understand what customers really mean when they ask about SMB support.
 Do they need integration with Active Directory?
 Support for multiple AD domains?
 Perhaps they need access-based enumeration?
 Previous versions?
 Replication?

 All of these features and plenty of others are not exactly part of the SMB file access protocol – but most of the customers assume the availability of this functionality when they’re talking about their Windows file shares.
-We clearly see that the real demand is not for a real Windows file sharing experience, not just the SMB protocol.
+We clearly see that the real demand is for a real Windows file sharing experience, not just the SMB protocol.

 Wait no more!